 Final thoughts…

 Having good posture is more important than many of us realise.
-Not only can it reduce back and neck pain, and improve circulation and digestion, but it can reduce headaches and improve the health of your spine.
+Not only can it reduce back and neck pain, improve circulation, and boost digestion, but it can reduce headaches and improve spine health.
 Good posture is also essential for protecting your joints and muscles – something that becomes increasingly important as we get older.

 While most people can’t improve their posture overnight, there are many exercises you can try that will increase your awareness of your spine and how you’re aligned, improve your core strength, and slowly help you to achieve and maintain good posture in the years to come.

-For more guidance on posture, you might be interested in our article; How to use the Alexander technique to relieve chronic aches, pains, and tension.
+For more guidance on posture, you might be interested in our articles; How to use the Alexander technique to relieve chronic aches, pains, and tension and 9 tips for a healthy spine.